Bartók, Béla Viktor János

 Fantasie for flute and piano in G minor

-P. Gaubert: Fantasy for flute and piano in G minor was written in 1912 and was used as an examination piece for flutists at the Paris Conservatory.
+P. Gaubert: Fantasy for flute and piano in G minor was written in 1912 and dedicated to Leopold Lafleurance.
+The composition was intended as an examination piece for flutists at the Paris Conservatory.

 Kuang-Hao Huang (piano), 2010, Cedille / Naxos